-Manufacturers constantly publish Technical Service Bulletins (TSBs) that explain a problem and its solution.
-There are thousands of TSBs on brakes alone.
-The days of being able to pull everything from memory are long gone.
-A techncian’s reliance on the written or electronic word increases everyday.
+Manufacturers constantly publish TSB’s that explain a problem and its solution.
+There are even thousands of TSBs on brakes alone.
+This means that reliance on the written or electronic word is increasing everyday.
 Accessing this information should be incorporated into the service process.
 The process should proceed as follows:

 Incorporating the check for TSBs at this stage in the process will allow you to include any road test tips the TSB may provide in your test drive.
 Some TSBs provide information on how best to duplicate a problem and what to look for during a test drive.